jamjarlabs/JamJar/docs/architecture/ECS/index.md

 An entity is a single *thing* in the game, for example a player, a bullet, or a camera.

-A component is a piece of data that is attached to an entity, for example position (Transform), velocity and acceleration (Motion), or the player's number of lives.
+A component is a piece of data that is attached to an entity, for example position (Transform), an image (Sprite), or the player's number of lives.

-A system is some logic that can operate on entities and components to interpret them and modify them, for example the MotionSystem manages entities that have a Transform and a Motion, adjusting the values of the data stored in them based on physics equations, or the SpriteSystem which takes Sprite descriptions and converts them into a format that the render pipeline can use to draw shapes.
+A system is some logic that can operate on entities and components to interpret them and modify them, for example the SpriteSystem which takes Sprite descriptions and converts them into a format that the render pipeline can use to draw shapes.

 ## Benefits